tony2tones/ramp-weather/README.md

     npm run test

+After the unit tests are ran, to view the unit test results navigate to the `\ramp-weather\coverage\lcov-report` folder and open the index.html file.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.